tc39/proposal-record-tuple/Deep-Spread.md

 };
 ```

 Question!
-What happens if the deep path does not exist in the value that is spread?
+What happens if the deep path does not exist in the value that is being set deeply?

 Example: